solita/solita.github.com/_posts/2021-10-14-grokking-clojure-transducers.md

 Besides `map` and `filter`, there's [a whole bunch of functions](https://clojure.org/reference/transducers#_defining_transformations_with_transducers) in the Clojure core that return a transducer when you give them all the arguments you usually do, *except* for the input collection (the last argument).

 Also...
 I've got another confession to make. `mapping` and `filtering` are not "real" transducers.
-Each transducer is a function that can take either one, two, or three arguments.
+Each transducer is a function that can take either zero, one, or two arguments.
 Since that is something you only really need to know when you're creating your own transducers (which is not likely to be all that often), we won't discuss that detail here.
 If you want to know more about the different arities of proper transducers, check out [the official documentation](https://clojure.org/reference/transducers#_creating_transducers).

 So if we shouldn't use `reduce` with transducers, what should we use?
 There are four functions in the Clojure core that take transducers as arguments: